 Accommodations aboard ship; all meals and non-alcoholic beverages aboard ship; daily excursions and sightseeing; entrance fees; taxes, service charges, and tips (except to ship's crew); transfers to and from group flights; use of kayaks and Zodiacs.
 Subject to change without notice.

-Air transportation; travel insurance; items of a personal nature such as alcoholic beverages, emails, etc.; gratuities to ship’s crew at your discretion; baggage/accident/cancellation insurance.
+Air transportation; travel insurance; items of a personal nature such as alcoholic beverages, emails, etc.; optional extensions; gratuities to ship’s crew at your discretion; baggage/accident/cancellation insurance.